googleapis/java-pubsublite/pubsublite-beam-io/README.md

     ```

 1. If operating in a memory-constrained environment, making your pipeline
-options inherit from `PubsubLitePipelineOptions` will put a 1GiB per
+options inherit from `PubsubLitePipelineOptions` will put a customizable (1GiB
-machine limit on the accounted memory size of messages.
+per machine by default) limit on the accounted memory size of messages.